vanHeemstraSystems/ballerina-docker-microgateway-headstart/200/README.md

 The service project will have a very simple structure.
 It will be composed of the root folder, bookService, and the module with our source code, http.

-***TipP***: See instructions on how to use Docker with Ballerina at https://ballerina.io/1.2/learn/deployment/docker/
+***Tip***: See instructions on how to use Docker with Ballerina at https://ballerina.io/1.2/learn/deployment/docker/

 ***Tip***: See an overview of the Standard Library of Ballerina at https://github.com/ballerina-platform/ballerina-standard-library